-Concept Explanation Clarity < <insert here="" response="" your="">></insert> [Approx. word count: 30 - 40 words] Clarity in critical thinking avoids risks of confusion by making the ideas well-thought-out and defined.
+Concept Explanation Clarity Clarity in critical thinking avoids risks of confusion by making the ideas well-thought- out and defined.
 Clarity is achieved if the critical thinking idea is understood by other people without difficulties.
-Accuracy < <insert here="" response="" your="">></insert> (Approx. word count: 30 - 40 words) Critical thinking conveys accuracy if it contains correct and precise ideas, interpretations, processes, and the like to be able to have accuracy.
+Accuracy Critical thinking conveys accuracy if it contains correct and precise ideas, interpretations, processes, and the like to be able to have accuracy.
 These must be backed up by facts, and they must conform to the truth.
-Logicalness < <insert here="" response="" your="">></insert> (Approx. word count: 40 - 50 words) Logicalness is present when the critical thinking ideas are mutually supporting one another and the combination of them makes sense.
+Logicalness Logicalness is present when the critical thinking ideas are mutually supporting one another and the combination of them makes sense.
 It is achieved when the puzzle pieces fit together.
 Logic refers to the science of reasonable thinking based on sound judgement.
 It presents a relationship between facts and evidence.

-In your own words, briefly explain the meaning of the following critical thinking approaches.
+In your own words, briefly explain the meaning of the following critical thinking approaches (maximum 150 words in total).